myltik/azure-docs.ru-ru/articles/notification-hubs/notification-hubs-windows-phone-push-xplat-segmented-mpns-notification.md

             // Any template notifications that contain messageParam and a corresponding tag expression
             // will be delivered for this registration.

-            const string templateBodyMPNS = "<wp:Notification xmlns:wp="WPNotification">" +
+            const string templateBodyMPNS = "<wp:Notification xmlns:wp=\"WPNotification\">" +
                                                 "<wp:Toast>" +
                                                     "<wp:Text1>$(messageParam)</wp:Text1>" +
                                                 "</wp:Toast>" +
                                             "</wp:Notification>";

             // The stored categories tags are passed with the template registration.

             registrationTask.SetResult(await hub.RegisterTemplateAsync(channelUri.ToString(),
                 templateBodyMPNS, "simpleMPNSTemplateExample", this.RetrieveCategories()));

             return await registrationTask.Task;
         }

         // This is optional.
 It is used to receive notifications while the app is running. void channel_ShellToastNotificationReceived(object sender, NotificationEventArgs e)
         {
             StringBuilder message = new StringBuilder();